 benc's blog

-My extremely-definitive-inarguable-perfectly-exact-totally-flawless-above-reproach ranking of museums
+My ranking of museums

-February 25, 2023 • ☕️☕️ 12 min read
+February 25, 2023 • ☕️☕️☕️☕️ 18 min read

 I love museums.
 The main reason my parents took me downtown (Chicago) as a kid was to go to museums and it was our default thing to do when visiting cities.
 I have a super vivid memory of my brother screaming "no more castles" at the Taj in Agra after spending half our time in London and Delhi (most of which's museums are castle-like buildings) because of the sheer quantity of them we visited.
 I've been made fun of by my exes several times for taking them to museums for dates and by friends for dragging them to a museum and then progressing too slowly: they're important to who I am!

 As follows is my ranking of the museums that I've been to, in order.
 If it has an * near it, I've been to it but not recently enough to be confident in my ranking.
-I'm not counting aquariums but I'm counting planetariums or similar
+I'm not counting aquariums but I'm counting planetariums or similar.

 Museum of Anthropology - Mexico City, Mexico

 It's hard to overstate how good this museum is.
 It does have the advantage of covering a subject that the West (sadly) mostly ignores but the sheer quantity of artifacts is staggering.
-It contains the Aztec Sunstone (yes, the one you're thinking of) as well as original burials from Teotihuacan (the city that preceded CDMX before Cortés razed it).
+It contains the Aztec Sunstone (yes, the one you're thinking of) as well as original burials from Tenochtitlan (the city that preceded CDMX before Cortés razed it).
 I deeply regret not reading this book before going but it was still an incredible experience.

-It also has a cool looking, Changi-style (or perhaps SIN is CDMX-Museum-of-Anthropology-style?) outdoor waterfall for some reason.
+It also has a cool-looking, Changi-style (or perhaps SIN is CDMX-Museum-of-Anthropology-style?) outdoor waterfall for some reason.

-Come prepared with Google translate for the labels and to deal with irritating guards - they don't like Americans.
+Come prepared with Google translate for the labels and to deal with irritating guards: they don't like Americans.

 The Met - New York City, New York